thinkingaboutthinking.

 Then spend the good model on purpose.

-MetaCogni runs across Claude, ChatGPT, and Gemini.
+MetaCogni runs on Claude and Gemini today, with ChatGPT next.
 No API keys, no signup, no prompt logging — just a quiet browser layer that estimates the next reply and tells you how to make the prompt cheaper or better.